ramantehlan/Mateix/README.md

 (http://www.ascii-art.de/ascii/s/starwars.txt)
 ```

-The gist of it is.
-We need to create a solution to synchronize two folders in two different devices.
+The gist of it is. **We need to create a solution to synchronize two folders in two different devices**.
 To finally decide upon our solution, we need to make sure the following characteristics are met.

 - **Reliability:** Solution should be reliable, and should take care of all the possible cases it can go wrong.